Kate Knuth: Post-legislative career

 After her stint in the legislature, Knuth returned to work as the Director for the Boreas Leadership Program at the University of Minnesota Institute on the Environment.

 On June 19, 2017, the City of Minneapolis hired Knuth as chief resilience officer, a new position that coordinated the city's work on urban challenges from housing affordability to climate change.
 In February 2018, one month after Mayor Jacob Frey was sworn in and seven months into her new role, Knuth resigned, saying that she and Frey did not have the same vision for Minneapolis.
 She had been conducting interviews and surveys and passed her research off to her successor.

 2021 Minneapolis mayoral campaign

 On March 2, 2021, Knuth announced her campaign for mayor of Minneapolis in the city's 2021 election as a member of the Minnesota Democratic–Farmer–Labor Party.
 She said she decided to run because of what she called Frey's lack of leadership and the absence of other candidates who could assemble a broad coalition to help move the city forward.
-She received 38% of the vote and Frey was reelected.
+Knuth advanced to the final round of ranked voting, earning 43.8% of the vote as Frey was reelected.